Introduction

 Data contracts help bridge the gap between data producers, typically responsible for generating data, and data consumers, who analyse and derive insights from it.
 Here are some of the main benefits:

 - Data Quality and Consistency: By specifying data types and structures, data contracts foster data consistency, reducing errors and potential data misinterpretations.
+A field that one team assumes is always an integer should not silently become a string when an upstream system is upgraded.

 - Improved Data Management: With clear roles and expectations, organisations can manage data flow more effectively.
+Ownership is explicit, and accountability follows naturally.

 - Enhanced Collaboration: When producers and consumers have a shared understanding of the data, collaboration becomes more streamlined and efficient.
+Disagreements that used to surface only after a failed report now surface during the design phase, where they are far cheaper to resolve.

 - Compliance and Security: Contracts ensure that data is handled in compliance with industry standards, and sensitive information is protected.
+They make it straightforward to document which fields contain personally identifiable information, which are subject to retention policies, and which are restricted to specific teams.

 Components of a Data Contract